The Ultimate Beginner’s Guide to Scrum

 During the sprints, the Scrum team focuses on developing the most important features first in order to come up with a potentially shippable product.
 Considering the customer feedback and stakeholder requirements, the rest of the features will be worked on during the subsequent sprints.

-The Scrum methodology promotes teamwork, accountability, clear common goals and continuous improvement of the product as well as that of the team, and the working environment.
+The Scrum promotes teamwork, accountability, clear common goals and continuous improvement of the product as well as that of the team, and the working environment.

 It’s ideally used in projects with requirements that change frequently.
 Scrum is both iterative and incremental and helps deliver functional products more frequently.

-Benefits of the Scrum methodology includes
+Benefits of the Scrum include,

 • Faster development of quality products